This post contains affiliate links.

 Recently we’ve been on a kick to stretch and meditate every day and it’s been super helpful.
 A Panda Planner like this is the next step in getting more organized and more focused in our work every day.
 They’re definitely pricey but are filled with categories, calendars, lists and more that you just don’t get in a normal notebook and I think it will be worth it.

-Gifts For Travelers From $50 and Up
+Going Away Gifts From $50 and Up

 Last but not least on my list of 20 fantastic gifts for travelers is the non-budget-friendly category of gifts that’ll run you $50 or more.
 However, I think there are some real gems in here that you shouldn’t miss!